 9) Check Negative Keywords

-If you come across irrelevant keywords that are triggering your ad, you should exclude these keywords either by ad group, campaign or account level depending on how refined your campaigns are.
+If you come across irrelevant keywords that are triggering your ad, you should exclude these keywords either by ad group, campaign, or account level depending on how refined your campaigns are.
 Additionally, it’s essential to optimise your landing pages to align with the specific keywords you’re targeting in your campaigns.
 This ensures that prospective customers find the information they’re looking for and have a positive experience on your site.
 Also, note the match types needed for negative keywords to effectively prevent your ads from appearing for irrelevant searches on Google.

 10) Check Location Targeting Settings

 Under each individual campaign, go to Settings > Locations > Location Options.
 If your business relies on a physical location, it’s best to click the option to target ‘People in or regularly in your targeted locations’.
 This ensures that your ads are shown to users who are likely to visit your business.
 Additionally, you can exclude ‘People in, or show interest in, your excluded locations’ to avoid displaying your ads to users who might not be relevant to your business.
 This approach will help you optimise your campaigns and drive more relevant sign-ups and interactions while maintaining accurate business information for potential customers.

 11) Make Ad Schedules (optional)

 After running your first campaign, you can monitor what times your ads are best performing (after attaining data of more than 3 months ideally) and then create ad schedules to make better use of your budget in specific time frames.
 To optimise your bidding strategy, consider utilising automated bidding techniques that adjust your bids based on factors such as time of day, user location, and device type.

 12) Create Audiences (optional)